nus-cs2113-AY2324S1/tp/docs/team/ziyi105.md

 ## **Value Proposition**
 CaféCRTL aims to optimize managing of inventory and cash flow in a restaurant.
 Our CLI platform empowers Café proprietors to streamline inventory and menu management.

-## **Target User**
-Café proprietors who prefer typing on CLI than any other interaction method and are seeking for a software solution to optimize the management of their café's operations.

 -----------------------------------------------------------------------------------------------

 ## **Summary of Contributions**